 If you are looking for a particular star, you can find a list of all of them online.

 One of the most popular beach destinations for LA tourists is Venice Beach

-With its ocean front walk, you will find street performers, restaurants and ecclectic array of specialty shops.
+With its oceanfront walk, you will find street performers, restaurants, and an eclectic array of specialty shops.

 There’s something for everyone on the concrete boardwalk.

-You will find specialty shops, restaurants and uniquely designed residences, and a myriad of street performers, artists, fortune tellers and much more.
+You will find specialty shops, restaurants, uniquely designed residences, and a myriad of street performers, artists, fortune tellers, and much more.

-This museum has a wonderful permaent exhibit that features pre-20th century European paintings, drawings, sculptures and other works of art.
+This museum has a wonderful permanent exhibit that features pre-20th-century European paintings, drawings, sculptures, and other works of art.

-You will find pieces from such famous artists at Van Gogh, Rubens, Monet, and Degas.
+You will find pieces from such famous artists as Van Gogh, Rubens, Monet, and Degas.